-Autumn has officially arrived in Norway and I am that lunatic beaming at everyone in town, announcing that fall is the best time in Norway.
+Autumn has officially arrived in Norway and I am that lunatic sending my friends abroad tons of pictures everyday, telling them that autumn is the best time to visit Norway.
 Like, right?

 Actually, I’m not sure everyone here agrees with me.
 Some people are seriously mourning the end of summer.
 It would almost be sad to witness if I weren’t so drunk on mugs of hot apple cider.
 Who needs alcohol when you have cinnamon and cloves?

 Also, these colors.

 I was just telling Catriona that I’m writing a blog post about the best time to visit Norway and she asked me how many months of the year I had something to say about.
 And I was like, um, all of them?

 Obviously different times of the year will offer very different experiences in Norway, but I really think there’s something special and unique about every single month in Norway.